-A: Any registered Democrat in the state may participate in the caucus process through one of three processes: the virtual caucus, in-person early voting, or by attending your precinct caucus.
+A: Any registered Democrat in the state may participate in the caucus process through one of two processes: in-person early voting or attending your precinct caucus.
 Casino employees on the Las Vegas Strip will also have the option of attending strip caucus sites on Caucus Day.
 Participants may register to vote same day or change party affiliation at any early vote location, caucus day location or strip caucus location.
 For more information on the options for participating in the caucus, please visit caucus.nvdems.com

 Q: When is the Nevada caucus?